Retail KPI Dashboard

 Return Of Investment (ROI): The most common profitability metric used for financial decisions.
 ROI = (Net Profit /Cost of Investment) x 100

 Revenue by Payment Type: This important metric will enable you to measure your revenue depending on payment types which might be Visa, MasterCard, Debits, Cash, etc. Once you have understood your customer’s payment behavior, you may offer some advantages based on relative payment.

 Gross Profit Margin: This metric shows your retail’s financial health.
 You can calculate it like this: Gross Profit Margin = (Sales Revenue-COGS)/Revenue.

-Sales Per Square Foot: This Retail KPI metric measures how much amount of sales you produce each square footage of sales space in your store (except fitting rooms or warehouses).
-Formula for this metric: Sales per Square Foot = Net Sales/Amount of sales space.
+Sales Per Square Foot: This Retail KPI metric measures how much amount of sales you produce for each square footage of sales space in your store (except fitting rooms or warehouses).
+The formula for this metric: Sales per Square Foot = Net Sales/Amount of sales space.

 Sales by Product Category: The total number of sales by product category.
 To understand your product values, you should categorize your products to measure your sales amount.

 Sales Per Employee: This metric will give you an important point of view about how efficiently utilizing your employees, specifically when it comes to restoring, firing, or hiring.
 To measure that use this formula: Sales Per Employee = Net sales/Number of employees.